wazidshah/recipe/README.md

 Usage:

 -Clone the project
 -Navigate to recipeApi using command prompt and run node index.js.
-This will start the server for api;
+This will start the server for api

--Using another command prompt navigate to recipeShare and run ng serve --open -run mysql on localhost
+-Using another command prompt navigate to recipeShare and run ng serve --open

+-run mysql on localhost